pinterest/gestalt/docs/markdown/android/buttontoggle.md

 ## Accessibility

+The accessibility label for a ButtonToggle uses the label text.
+Assistive tech (such as a screen reader) will read the UI text followed by the component’s role, which is Switch.

 People use Android's accessibility features, such as TalkBack and dynamic text sizing to personalize how they interact with their devices.
 Supporting these personalizations ensures that everyone has a great user experience.
 See Material Design and development documentation about accessibility for Android:

 [Accessible design on Android](https://material.io/design/usability/accessibility.html#understanding-accessibility)